 Window wells may seem like a, well…boring subject, but they serve several purposes and are actually an important structural component of your home.
 If your home has a basement, you need window wells and window well accessories.
 Here’s why:

 - Safety.
 First and foremost, you need window wells in your basement to keep you and your family safe.
 Window wells serve as an escape, exit, or entrance during emergencies like a fire, burglary, etc.

 - It’s the law.
 Almost all city and county building codes and insurance policies require window wells to be present in residential basements.
-The city of Lincoln requires a window well in each finished/livable room of your basement (it’s a good idea to have them even if your basement is unfinished, too).
-More details about city laws regarding window wells can be found here.
+The city of Lincoln, NE, requires a window well in each finished/livable room of your basement (it’s a good idea to have them even if your basement is unfinished, too).

 - Natural light.
 Basement windows and window wells are a good way to allow natural light into your home.
 Natural light will open up your space and take your basement from dark and dreary to bright and inviting.
 Window well materials come in a variety of beautiful stone and metal finishes, which can even add exterior charm to your home.

 - Ventilation.
 Basements are typically characterized as being damp and musty.
 A window well allows outside air to enter your basement directly and keep the area fresh and dry.
 This can save you money on utilities and even increase the overall value of your home.